Particle Thermal Inertia Delays the Onset of Convection in Particulate Rayleigh-B\'enard System: Results and discussion

 \subsection{Influence of the specific heat capacity ratio}

 Figure \ref{fig:fig1} shows the dependence of the critical Rayleigh number $Ra_c$ on the specific heat capacity ratio $\epsilon$ for representative values of $\beta$ corresponding to heavy and light particles.
 The parameter $\epsilon$ quantifies the efficiency of heat exchange between particles and fluid, thereby controlling the strength of thermal coupling.
 For small $\epsilon$, the particle heat capacity is negligible compared to that of the fluid, and the particles rapidly equilibrate with the surrounding temperature field.
 In contrast, for large $\epsilon$, particles act as distributed heat sources or sinks, influencing the local thermal field while maintaining their own temperature.
+While the limit $\epsilon \rightarrow \infty$ is idealized, large but finite values of $\epsilon$ can be physically relevant.
+For example, the specific heat capacity ratio of ice particles in air is $\sim2$ while cryogenic liquid hydrogen drops in mercury (Hg) it is $\sim 100$.
+In contrast, for solid particles such as sand in water ratio becomes $\sim 0.19$ and for metal particles such as cooper (Cu) in water the ratio is $\sim0.09$.
 The mechanical coupling between the two phases remains unaffected, as it is independent of $\epsilon$.
 This separation of mechanical and thermal effects distinguishes the present parametrization from earlier pRB studies.

 The results in Figure \ref{fig:fig1} show that stronger thermal coupling systematically increases system stability, as reflected by higher $Ra_c$ values for both heavy and light particles.
 The stabilizing trend persists until a saturation point, beyond which further increases in $\epsilon$ no longer affect the critical thresholds.
 This saturation behavior is also observed in the critical wavenumber $k_c$.
 In case of extreme heat capacity ratio ($\epsilon \rightarrow \infty$) the temperature of the particulate phase does not change and also in this case particle energy equation can be discarded.
 We have to reconstruct the base state which follows from equations (\ref{energyfluidunperturb}) and (\ref{energyparticleunperturb}) as,